SyneRBI/SIRF-Exercises/INSTALL.md

   This will be a ~2.5 GB download.

-- Start the jupyter server
+You have now everything ready.
+To actually start with the exercises, you need to start the jupyter server
   ```bash
     cd ~/devel/SIRF-Exercises
     jupyter notebook
   ```
+Check our [README](README.md) for more information.

 ## Installing SIRF and the exercises yourself

 You will need SIRF of course.
 Please check the [instructions on our wiki](https://github.com/CCPPETMR/SIRF/wiki/How-to-obtain-SIRF).